-Our first night in the hides took its toll on the body clock but the thought of waiting to see one of the wild Brown Bears was more than enough excitement to keep you alert & awake.
-After a few hours of waiting, we got our first glimpse of a wolverine although some distance away on the other side of the lake it was amazing to see this elusive animal.
+Our first night in the hides took its toll on the body clock, but the thought of waiting to see one of the wild Brown Bears was more than enough excitement to keep you alert & awake.
+After a few hours of waiting, we got our first glimpse of a wolverine, although some distance away on the other side of the lake, it was amazing to see this elusive animal.

 The best evening for me was on the second to last night where I was blessed with some truly stunning light.
-This allowed the photographers to get creative & come up with some unique & original shots.
-For me, the light of this night along with great bear activity made this one of the best sessions of the trip.
+This allowed photographers to get creative & come up with some unique & original shots.
+For me, the light of this night along with excellent bear activity made this one of the best sessions of the trip.

 WOULD YOU LIKE TO CAPTURE IMAGES OF THE WILD BROWN BEARS OF FINLAND FOR YOURSELF?

 For 2018, NaturesLens have already announced a return to photograph the Wild Brown Bears of Finland – the trip has been scheduled to start on June 24 & ending on July 2, 2018.

 The Wild Brown Bears of Finland Photography Holiday costs £1099 each participant (until 31st October 2017, £1199 each participant after that), this price excludes air travel to Kajaani itself – all ground transportation from Kajaani & back, food, accommodation & guidance/tuition is included.